codesipcoffee/restvertx/README.md

 - Vert.x version 3+
 - Maven
 - Your favorite java editor
-- A cup of coffee or espresso drink :)
+- A cup of hot tea, coffee, or espresso drink :)

 ## Add to your project